angelnicolasc/angelnicolasc/README.md

 - 🧭 **[Meridian](https://github.com/angelnicolasc/meridian)** — phase-aware inference scheduler for reasoning models, grounded in recent EAT/RPDI research on reasoning termination.
 Reframes a single request as two workloads with opposite SLOs, then schedules them accordingly: output-first dual-queue dispatch, EAT/RPDI-gated </ think> forcing, three-tier KV eviction, and transport-agnostic disaggregated KV offload hooks.
 Rust core, PyO3-backed Python/vLLM integration, and a stock-vs-Meridian A/B harness centered on TTOT, output ITL, and user-visible degradation events.

----

-## What I'm Building Toward

-- **Long-horizon drift as a typed invariant problem** — coherence is not correctness; agents drift silently over 100-step trajectories while sounding confident.
-I'm building CLT-based drift bounds enforced at the belief mutation layer, not as output-level checks that arrive too late.

-- **Causal failure attribution as infrastructure** — in multi-agent systems, every downstream confidence collapse has an upstream cause.
-I treat causal provenance as a first-class primitive: every belief revision needs a diff, every failure needs an attributable path back to the state that originated it.

-- **Formally bounded autonomy over formally verified outputs** — proving what an agent won't do matters more than guardrailing what it says.
-AGM revision semantics and typed behavioral contracts at the execution layer; enforcement that disappears into the runtime at sub-millisecond latency or it becomes a feature flag.